fruit-bat/pico-radiolib-core1262-hf/README.md

     7,     // output power in dBm, -9 to +22
     18,    // preamble length in symbols
     1.7,   // TCXO voltage
-    true   // Use LDO regulator instead of DC-DC (SX1262 only) );
+    true   // Use LDO regulator or DC-DC regulator (both seem to work) );
 ```

 ## Notes
-I'm still not sure if I should be using LDO or DC-DC for voltage regulation.
-With LDO enabled I can transmit and receive but that does not mean it is the best setup.
-From the circuit diagram, I think DC-DC should as well as LDO.
-I might investigate this a bit more.
+Both the LDO and DC-DC voltage regulation modes work fine.
+Perhaps there are circumstances where one is better than the other, but superficially I get similar results.

 I'm not sure if the TXCO voltage should be set to 1.7v or 1.8v.
 I currently have it running at 1.7v